AdrianoFerrari/blog/content/essays/kernel-card-system/index.md

 At **any point** up to and including the drop date, you can decide to keep the habit.
 If you do, simply cross off the drop date, and don't copy it over the next day.

-## Why it Works

-1. **Commitments grow over time**.
-The main effect of increasing the **Delay Date** by two every day, is to commit you to your habit for as long as you've *already* committed to it.
-If you've been committed for 3 days, then you're on the hook for the next 3 days.
-If you've stuck with a habit for 45 days, you're stuck with it for the next 45 days[^2].
-2. **Adding new habits is easy**.
-Related to the above, there's no fear of commitment to prevent you from experimenting with new habits.
-You can to try more things, without sacrificing the consistency of the habits and rules that are working well for you.
-3. **Capped Failure Rate**.
-Regenerating "allowed slips" gives you the benefit of streaks (you can't fail *too* often in a row), without the main drawback (all-or-nothing thinking).
-4. **Present-focused**.
-Each day, your habit work only depends on looking at the previous day's card.
-This keeps your focus on what matters (i.e. what you need to do *today*), and not on irrelevant and discouraging information such as how long the streak you just broke was.
-5. **Learning from Mistakes**.
-Because failures are both allowed and expected, you can use your mistakes as learning opportunities.
-Whenever I fail one of my habits, I try to figure out why, and take steps to prevent that same type of failure in the future.
-6. **Handwritten**.
-This makes it simple, portable, device-independent, and reliable.
-It's also flexible, so you can add important daily reminders/affirmations/quotes, as I do.
-Finally, it's limited in size, so you are forced to limit your daily requirements to a reasonable amount.
-7. **Meta-system**.
-It's a simple enough simple that it can serve as the scaffolding for anything else you want to try.
-It's named after the Kernel of an operating system, but in fact a "bootloader" might be a better metaphor, since it's a simple system that can *boot up* more sophisticated systems.

-I won't lie to myself and pretend this system is perfect.
-I do see, though, how it can be a container for any other system.
-The goal, after all, is to stick to *something* long enough to start getting benefits from it.

-So far I've described this as simply a "productivity" system.
-But it's more than just getting things done.
-It's a way to believe you can and will keep the promises you make to yourself.

-{{% hltext %}}Having self-trust means you can stop worrying about *how* to keep your promises, and spend more time deciding *what* promises you want to keep.{{% /hltext %}}

-[^2]: So far, I've capped the Delay Dates to 3 months.
-That means that, in the worst case scenario that I decide a habit or rule isn't working for me at all, then I have to bear with it for 3 months at most.
-It's been exceedingly rare for this to happen, because habits that *reach* the cap of 3 months have *proved their value* for at least that long.